 If one of your campaigns is underperforming, for instance, don’t try to hide it.
 Instead, explain to the client that you are analyzing why this has happened, and that you have a solution or a different approach in mind.
 Be fully open in all your reporting and communications, and be prepared to explain everything that you are doing.

-Check Semrush's new feature inside Client Manager (CRM), Client Portal that lets agencies create individual password-protected portals for their clients to provide them with automated reports 24/7.
+Check Semrush's new feature inside CRM, Client Portal that lets agencies create individual password-protected portals for their clients to provide them with automated reports 24/7.

 5. Manage client expectations from the start.

 When you start a new relationship with a client, it’s crucial that you mutually agree on the level of engagement they will have with you, and what exactly you’ll need to keep projects moving smoothly.
 Ensure that you set these expectations during the onboarding process.

 During onboarding, also make sure that you send an email or similar communication that lays out where the client can find the services agreement, the statement of work, fees and payment schedules, and the next steps to take (i.e. booking a client strategy session).
 After every meeting, you should also send a follow-up email to recap what your agency is going to be working on, and the deadlines that you have agreed.